Zabir91/Islamic-Sprekers-Transcripts-and-Subtitles/README.md

-          └── WHAT THE BIBLE SAYS ABOUT MUHAMMAD (PBUH)_bn.txt └── WHAT THE BIBLE SAYS ABOUT MUHAMMAD (PBUH)_bn.srt └── WHAT THE BIBLE SAYS ABOUT MUHAMMAD (PBUH)_bn.odt └── WHAT THE BIBLE SAYS ABOUT MUHAMMAD (PBUH)_bn.pdf ├── IS JESUS GOD
+          └── WHAT THE BIBLE SAYS ABOUT MUHAMMAD (PBUH)_bn.txt └── WHAT THE BIBLE SAYS ABOUT MUHAMMAD (PBUH)_bn.srt └── WHAT THE BIBLE SAYS ABOUT MUHAMMAD (PBUH)_bn.odt ├── IS JESUS GOD
             ~
           ├── DEBATE - WAS CHRIST CRUCIFIED